slow cooker teriyaki chicken

 1/2 cup soy sauce

-Whisk together sugar, soy sauce, vinegar, and garlic.
+Whisk together soy sauce, brown sugar, sesame oil, rice wine vinegar, garlic, ginger powder, and pepper.

 Author: